 Changing your mindset can help immensely.
 If you approach the problem with an inquiring mind and a positive, flexible attitude, you can find a solution.

 Turn to the professionals

 There is a lot of help for golf yips.
-You can start with your regular golf coach or the professional at your club.
+Whether you have full-swing yips, putting yips, or chipping yips, you can start with your regular golf coach or the professional at your club.
 They will have their recipes for success.